Published online: May 2023

 4.2.4 The external finish of a proposal should aim to complement the type of materials, colour and finish of both the existing building and those of neighbouring properties, particularly where certain materials strongly predominate.
 Using similar or complementary materials to those of the existing property is more likely to produce a successful extension or alteration.
 The re-use and recycling of building materials is encouraged and will be especially important when carrying out work to a listed building, or buildings within a conservation area or an area of townscape character.

 4.2.5 Detailing is a fundamental part of the design process.
-Attention should be paid to design details such as the position, shape, proportion and style of windows, doors and other features to complement the existing property and respect the character and appearance of the area.
+Attention should be paid to design details such as the position, shape, proportion and style of windows, doors and other features (for example, interesting arches, brick detailing and ornamentation) to complement the existing property and respect the character and appearance of the area.

 4.2.6 To facilitate the integration of an extension or alteration with the existing property, new windows and door openings should be aligned to the existing fenestration and match the symmetry of the existing dwelling.
 The relationship between solids and voids is an essential component of any new proposal, but particularly when extending or altering an existing property where window size and height diminish on upper floors.